studnetze/studnetze-website/docs/networks/prague_silicon-hill.md

 #### Present

 Today, the network follows the Core-Distribution-Access model with the following topology.
-We have 10Gbps fibre connectivity form Czech Technical University and 100 Mbps backup from commercial provider.
+We have 2x 25 Gbps fiber connectivity form Czech Technical University and 2x 500 Mbps backup from commercial provider.
 We're connected to CESNET, the academical network in Czechia and from there to GÈANT as well.

-The core of our network is currently CISCO 6509E, the distribution is made up by two CISCO Nexus 5596UP.
-We connect twelve dormitory buildings, six floors each, every floor has two twitches fibre connected with both Nexuses.
-Every tenant has 1GBps metallic connection, its own public IPv4 and IPv6 address.
-We managed to cover every building with Aruba wireless solution.
+The core of our network was Cisco 6509E, in early 2020 it was replaced with pair of Cisco Catalyst 9500-48Y4C in StackWise Virtual, the distribution was made up by two Cisco Nexus 5596UP, in early 2025 it was replaced with pair of Cisco Nexus 93360YC-FX2.
+We connect twelve dormitory buildings, six floors each, every floor has two switches connected via fiber with both Nexuses.
+Every tenant has 1 Gbps metallic connection, its own public IPv4 and IPv6 address.
+We managed to cover every building with Aruba wireless solution - Wi-Fi 5 W1/W2.
+Later on several buildings have been upgraded to Cisco Wi-Fi 6 solution and rests of dismantled Aruba solution was used as an coverage upgrade for other buildings.

 We've separate Admins and NetAdmins sections.
 Every block has its own NetAdmin.
 There're also registrators to handle the load of people every September.
 Every member and every device is stored in our information system.
-From there our switches are configured and the configuration for DNS, DHCP and LDAP is generated.
+From there our switches are configured and the configuration for DNS, DHCP is stored in DB and synced with LDAP.
 If we receive an abuse we deal with it properly so every member takes also the responsibility for himself.

 ![Network topology as of Sept.